-To adjust the discharge chute, rotate the chute crank and move the chute deflector handle as shown (Figure 20).
+To adjust the discharge chute, move the chute handle and the chute deflector handle as shown (Figure 18).

-1. Chute handle

-2. Chute deflector handle
+- 1. Chute handle - 2.
+Chute deflector handle

 Preventing Freeze-up after Use

 - Let the engine run for a few minutes to prevent moving parts from freezing.
 Stop the engine, wait for all moving parts to stop, and remove ice and snow from the snowthrower. - With the engine off, pull the recoil starter handle several times and push the electric start button once (if applicable) to prevent the recoil and electric starters from freezing up.